dezh-tech/immortal/README.md

 **on-chain**:

 ```
-bc1qa0z44j7m0v0rx85q0cag5juhxdshnmnrxnlr32
+bc1qfw30k9ztahppatweycnll05rzmrn6u07slehmc
 ```

 **lightning**:

 ```
-dezh@coinos.io
+donate@dezh.tech
 ```

 ## License

-The Immortal software is published under the [MIT License](./LICENSE) and contributing and using this code means you agree with the license.
+The Immortal software is published under the [MIT License](./LICENSE), and contributing to and using this code means you agree with the license.